denis-colliot/vcs-kotlin-converter/README.md

+> # :warning: Deprecated plugin no longer maintained :warning:
+>
+> Latest versions of **IntelliJ IDEA** & **Android Studio** now provide this feature natively through the commit dialog of their builtin git support.
+>
+> See related post blog: https://medvector.github.io/kotlin/converting-to-Kotlin/
+>
+> For this reason, this plugin comes to its end and is no longer maintained.
+>
+> Long live Kotlin!

 # Introduction

 The __VCS Kotlin Converter__ IntelliJ IDEA plugin runs the native *Convert Java File To Kotlin File* action and preserves files VCS